BhargavEkbote/LetsChat/README.md

 ### Pre-Release
 The pre-release is the last version before the release version.

-### LITE
+### core
-LetsChat LITE is currently the only official spin of LetsChat, it is as the name suggests it is a smaller lightweight version of LetsChat.
-It has fewer features but it is still up-to-date.
+LetsChat core has only the bare minimum set of features, it is also compatible with upstream Kwitter unlike LetsChat but is very limited.
+It is the spiritual successor to the LITE spin that has now officially been abandoned.